missmarlos/missmarlos.github.io/readme.md

+# missmarlos.github.io version 2
-This is a personal website to showcase my portfolio.
+This is a personal portfolio to show all of my projects.

-What is present is not the final website design.
+# Most recent major update:
+11/22/19

+# What's missing from last version:
+* Mobile version